Yaruzoku/IOCYRA/README.md

-# Maltrace
+# Iocyra

 A lightweight Discord security bot for quick malware and threat-intelligence triage.

-Maltrace is designed to make basic security analysis accessible directly through Discord.
+Iocyra is designed to make basic security analysis accessible directly through Discord.
 It can be used to investigate suspicious files, URLs, hashes, and other indicators without requiring users to install or run analysis tools themselves.

 ## Planned Features